skepticli/tutorial-screencast-to-gif/README.md

 1. You've created a narrated screencast, such as a tutorial on how to use a web browser.
 2. You want to provide an accompanying _write-up_ for people (and search-engines) who prefer to peruse the content of the tutorial, rather than watch the whole thing in a linear sequence.
 And also, you want your written tutorial to show certain excerpts from your video, without having to re-record those bits specifically.

-> Note: I realize the irony of a text-only walkthrough to explain the process of creating a visual explainer, but I'll spiffy this up some other time.
-Ping the author, Dan Nguyen, at [@dancow](//twitter.com/dancow)
+> Note: I realize the irony of a text-only walkthrough to explain the process of creating a visual explainer, but I'll spiffy the step-by-step at a later date.
 >